FierceMarkets/CodingStandards/php-coding-standards.md

 ## Basic Exception conventions

 As Exceptions are classes, they should follow all coding standards for object-oriented code like any other class.
-All Exceptions must end with the suffix "Exception".
+All Exceptions MUST end with the suffix "Exception".

-All Exceptions must include an appropriate translated string as a message, unless the Exception is thrown very early in the bootstrap process before the translation system is available.
-That is extremely rare.
-Exception classes should be named for the subsystem to which they relate, and the type of error.
+Exception classes SHOULD be named for the subsystem to which they relate, and the type of error.
 That is, [Subsystem][ErrorType]Exception.

 The use of subclassed Exceptions is preferred over reusing a single generic exception class with different error messages as different classes may then be caught separately.

 Example: